 Strategic Plan: Collaborate and Advocate for Solutions, Safeguard Water Supplies, Reinforce Groundwater Management, Prepare for Impacts of Drought & Shortage, Pursue Post-2025 Water Policy

 SUMMARY

 The Second Regular Session of the 56th Legislature began January 8, 2024.
-This report has been updated as of the morning of January 23, 2024, with nearly 948 measures have been introduced, with 67 relating to water.
+This report has been updated as of February 7, 2024, when 1,756 measures have been introduced of which 94 relate to water.